 Triple the Conductivity of the Industry Standard

 PEM electrolysis involves the breakdown of water under an electric current in the presence of platinum and iridium catalysts, along with platinum-coated titanium electrodes.
 Hydrogen ions (H+), also known as protons, migrate across the membrane where they combine in the presence of platinum to form hydrogen gas (H2).
-Once recombined as H2, it no longer carries a charge and is blocked by the membrane to produce high-purity hydrogen.
+Once recombined as H2, the molecule can no longer cross the membrane and is captured as high-purity hydrogen.
 By integrating membranes into the system architecture, the resulting stacks are up to 90% smaller than comparable alkaline systems.
 The solid electrolyte enables rapid on and off cycling, making it the perfect companion for intermittent renewable energy sources.